rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 Redo the layout of the loaded data.

-This can be called once the rendering option were changed, For example with a new page (sceen) height or a new zoom level.
+This can be called once the rendering option were changed, for example with a new page (sceen) height or a new zoom level.

 **Returns**